 A few curiosities our ancestors left behind

 Even though most of the world didn’t have a written language from earlier than the Roman Age, we have still been able to find out a good deal about them based on the findings from the thousands of archeological digs conducted around the world.
-We know the kinds of homes they used to live in and the clothes they wore, we have found temples, entire viking longships buried in huge graves and countless items of weapons and jewelry, giving us a relatively good understanding of their lives and capabilities.
+We know the kinds of homes they used to live in and the clothes they wore, we have found temples, entire Viking longships buried in huge graves, and countless items of weapons and jewelry, giving us a relatively good understanding of their lives and capabilities.
 Now and then, what should have been a regular dig turns into finding something that makes historians question the very foundation of our understanding of the human race.
-Here are some of the most confusing and question raising finds that our ancestors left behind.
+Here are a few curiosities our ancestors left behind that still puzzle us after thousands of years.

 Göbekli Tepe

-For people that don’t even know what pottery is, to create such intricate detail and a selection of rooms made out of carved stone seems almost impossible for people of the age.
-So far, only four layers of the temple have been unearthed, but its believed that the entire hill the temple is situated within, was actually put there on purpose.
+For people who don’t even know what pottery is, to create such intricate detail and a selection of rooms made out of carved stone seems almost impossible for people of the age.
+So far, only four layers of the temple have been unearthed, but it is believed that the entire hill the temple is situated within was put there on purpose.
 It seems that whoever created this giant stone temple went through the trouble of gathering soil from miles around and burying the whole thing to disguise it as a hill.
-Who, how and why people built it, and why it was buried afterwards still remains a mystery to this day.
+Who, how, and why people built it, and why it was buried afterward still remains a mystery to this day.

 The London Hammer